What To Do In Tarifa, Spain? Complete Travel Guide

 Castillo de Santa Catalina in Tarifa Spain

-Castillo de Santa Catalina in Tarifa Spain - View from the Isla de las Palomas promenade
+Castillo de Santa Catalina in Tarifa Spain - View from the promenade to the Isla de las Palomas

-Castillo de Guzman el Bueno (Eng.
-Castle of Guzman the Good) is one of the main attractions in Tarifa old town.
+Castle of Guzman the Good (es.
+Castillo de Guzman el Bueno) is one of the town’s main attractions and things to do in Tarifa that can’t be missed.
 This well-preserved castle was built in 960 by the order of Caliph Abd al-Rahman III.
 The main purpose was to protect the town from attacks from the sea.
-Castle of Guzman the Good is located on a strategic position, on a small hill, thanks to what guards could see both the Atlantic Ocean and the Mediterranean Sea, and had plenty of time to prepare for whatever was coming.
+Castle of Guzman the Good is located in a strategic position, on a small hill, thanks to what guards could see both the Atlantic Ocean and the Mediterranean Sea, and had plenty of time to prepare for whatever was coming.

 The original construction used to have 15 defense towers, and the wall that surrounded the old town of Tarifa that started from the castle.
 Later, in the 13th century, the Guzmán el Bueno Tower was added, as well as a church of St. Mary.
 The building was rebuilt in the 18th century and served as a garrison for Spanish-British troops who were defending Tarifa from Napoleon’s army in 1811-1812 during the War of Independence.